Piedmont, California: Media

 The city is served by two local weekly newspapers: the Piedmont Post and the Piedmonter, a neighborhood newspaper organized under the Contra Costa Times news organization.
+The Piedmont Historical Society publishes a journal, Piedmont's History.

 Transportation

 AC Transit provides Piedmont with bus service.
 Bus routes 12 and 33 connect Piedmont to Oakland's BART stations.
 In addition to Route 33 serving BART stations, the route serves Upper Piedmont going to Estates Drive on weekdays.
 AC Transit also provides a Transbay bus.
 Route P, to the Transbay Terminal in Downtown San Francisco during peak commute hours.